timbearden/GCD_Assignment/README.md

 ###What this repo contains:

--README.md; the README file for this repository -run_analysis.R; the R script for processing the data -CodeBook.md; the code book for the output file -finaldata.txt; the output file from run_analysis.R -UCI HAR Dataset; the original data to process
+- README.md; the README file for this repository
+- run_analysis.R; the R script for processing the data
+- CodeBook.md; the code book for the output file
+- finaldata.txt; the output file from run_analysis.R
+- UCI HAR Dataset; the original data to process

 ###Data Source:
 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.